zwarag/zwarag/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on an Angular UI Framework.
-- 🌱 Learning how machine learning and data science can assist in decision-making.
+- 🌱 Learning the rust programming language.
-- 🎓 Studying CS at FH-Campus Vienna.
+- 🎓 Studied CS at FH-Campus Vienna.
 - 💬 Ask me about javascript!
 - 📫 How to reach me: harrys.kavan@pm.me